-Many Arab media sites are turning an event at a church that saw a Sunni Lebanese politician in attendance into a big deal.
-It’s barely even getting attention in Lebanon.
+Many Arab media sites are turning an event at a church that saw a Sunni Lebanese politician in attendance into a big deal – despite it barely even getting attention in Lebanon.

 A few days ago, Rola Tabsh, an MP serving Beirut under the Future Party, attended a New Year’s mass at a Maronite Church.
 Attending the “peace and love” mass is a common gesture/practice in Lebanon to promote co-existence among the 18 officially recognized religious sects in Lebanon.